-In April 2018, Senti entered into an employment agreement with Mr. Herberts, Senti's former Chief Operating Officer.
+In April 2018, Senti entered into an employment agreement with Mr. Herberts, Senti's current Chief Operating Officer.
 Pursuant to his agreement, Mr. Herberts held the positions of Chief Financial Officer and Chief Business Officer, and was initially entitled to an annual base salary of \$370,000, a signing bonus of \$100,000, and a discretionary annual target bonus equal to 35% of his base salary, contingent upon the achievement of performance objectives established by Senti.
 In January 2021, Mr. Herberts' annual base salary was increased to \$410,000.
-Mr. Herberts' agreement also provided that Mr. Herberts was entitled to the grant of a stock option to purchase 1,070,964 shares of Senti common stock, which was granted in June 2018 and subject to vesting as follows: 25% on the one-year anniversary of June 4, 2018 and the remainder in 36 equal monthly installments thereafter, subject to

-Mr. Herberts' continued employment through each such date.
-Mr. Herberts was also granted "early exercise" options to purchase 1,250,000 shares of Senti common stock in 2021, which Mr. Herberts exercised in February 2021 and were subject to vesting as described in "-Outstanding Equity Awards at Fiscal Year-End" above.
-Mr. Herberts resigned from his employment with us effective as of August 19, 2022.
+Mr. Herberts' agreement also provided that Mr. Herberts was entitled to the grant of a stock option to purchase 1,070,964 shares of Senti common stock, which was granted in June 2018 and vests as follows: 25% on the one- year anniversary of June 4, 2018 and the remainder in 36 equal monthly installments thereafter, subject to Mr. Herberts' continued employment through each such date.
+Mr. Herberts was also granted "early exercise" options to purchase 1,250,000 shares of Senti common stock in 2021, which Mr. Herberts exercised in February 2021 and remain subject to vesting as described in "- Outstanding Equity Awards at Fiscal Year-End" above.
+Mr. Herberts remains eligible for future equity awards as determined by our board of directors or its compensation committee.